yanbuatois/urban-rivals-oauth/README.md

 });
 ```

+Note the query and multipleQueries methods take a parameter allowing to filter context and items element sent by the server directly server-side.
+It's useful to lighten the payload sent by the server and improve the performances of your app.

 Then you can do any call you are authorized to do.
 You can see the complete list on the UR API documentation (https://www.urban-rivals.com/api/developer/).

 You can find the complete module reference on the JSDoc available here: https://yanbuatois.github.io/urban-rivals-oauth/index.html